 Tell us as much information about the problem to help us get things sorted quickly, including:

-Working closely with the Environment Agency, we'll do everything we can to put things right, including clearing a sewer blockage, cleaning the affected area, and doing lots of checks to make sure the watercourse is back to normal.
+We'll investigate quickly by working closely with the Environment Agency to work out the cause and put things right.
+This includes clearing a sewer blockage, cleaning the affected area, and doing lots of checks to make sure the watercourse is back to normal.

 What causes pollutions